Summer Youth Programs 2019

 Drop off and pick up for RMBL youth programs will take place at the 4 Way Bus Stop in Crested Butte, at the bus stop in Mountaineer Square in Mount Crested Butte or in the townsite of Gothic.
 You will be required to sign your child in and out of camp each day, either in Gothic or at the bus stops.

-For those living in or near Gothic, or if you prefer to drive your children to Gothic, please sign your child(ren) in at the Youth Nature & Science Center/Weese Laboratory located west of the Gothic Research Center at 9am each day, and pick up at 2pm (Monday and Friday) or 4:30pm (Tuesdays, Wednesdays and Thursdays).
+For those living in or near Gothic, or if you prefer to drive your children to Gothic, please sign your child(ren) in at the Youth Nature & Science Center/Weese Laboratory located west of the Gothic Research Center at 9am each day, and pick up at 2:15pm (M, T, Th, F) or 4:45pm (Wednesdays).
 The Youth Nature & Science Center will not open until 9am so that staff can set up materials.
 Parking for Youth Program pick up and drop off is allowed in Gothic along County Road 317 in the vicinity of the Visitor Center.
 To get to the Youth Nature & Science Center, walk east on the path just north of the Visitor Center.
 It is a brown log building with white trim and a green roof, and it is visible from the road.
 No day parking is allowed in Gothic (the closest public parking area where you can park all day is at the Judd Falls Trailhead located north of Gothic).